-With the itch in my shutter finger unsatisfied, I had to find a subject so I began casting around the area and, what do you know, there were dozens of them.
-Of course there were for those who have eyes to see.
-The big picture is made up of thousands, maybe millions of smaller pictures and this is what I had been missing.
+With the itch in my shutter finger unsatisfied, I had to find a subject, so I began casting around the area.
+And, what do you know, there were dozens of them.
+Of course there were, for those who have eyes to see.
+The big picture is made up of thousands—maybe millions—of smaller pictures, and this is what I had been missing.

-And, when I spent a week last year on England’s Cumbrian coast the weather was less than kind but nevertheless I found subjects to shoot between the bursts of sunshine by looking into the landscape.
+And, when I spent a week last year on England’s Cumbrian coast, the weather was less than kind but nevertheless I found subjects to shoot between the bursts of sunshine by looking into the landscape.

 And, that is the first step to making pictures of the micro-landscape, the bits that make up the whole.
 You may have heard the comment by camera club judges, “a well seen picture” and that is what we have to be aware of when considering our photography.
 We have to look and then, more importantly, we have to see the picture opportunities that present themselves.
 We have to take our time.
 We have to immerse ourselves in the area.
 We need to feel for the place.
-We need to experience wonder at the age of rock formations and how, over millenniums, they have been fashioned by wind and water; at the way in which trees and other plants survive in less than perfect conditions and how they cling to life and overcome obstacles by growing round and over them.
+We need to experience wonder at the age of rock formations and how, over millenniums, they have been fashioned by wind and water, at the way in which trees and other plants survive in less than perfect conditions and how they cling to life and overcome obstacles by growing round and over them.
 We need to be in awe of the power of nature.

-I try not to have pre-conceived ideas of what I am looking for as subjects when I begin to explore.
-To do so would defeat the object of the exercise which is to first look and then to see.
+I try not to have preconceived ideas of what I am looking for as subjects when I begin to explore.
+To do so would defeat the object of the exercise, which is to first look and then to see.
 However, depending on the location, there are some obvious subjects that crop up repeatedly.
-For instance, in Britain’s ancient woodlands the twisted and contorted trunks of old trees, the bases of the same trees which often incorporate huge boulders, and in the moorlands, the wildflowers that fill the meadows in high summer, the fallen golden leaves of the deciduous trees in autumn and, in the winter, the plants that brave the snow, the streams winding between snowy banks and the footprints of animals and birds in otherwise undisturbed snow.
+For instance, in Britain’s ancient woodlands the twisted and contorted trunks of old trees, the bases of the same trees which often incorporate huge boulders, and in the moorlands, the wildflowers that fill the meadows in high summer, the fallen golden leaves of the deciduous trees in autumn and, in the winter, the plants that brave the snow, the streams winding between snowy banks and the footprints of animals, and birds in otherwise undisturbed snow.

 Then there are the grasses, especially when back lit, or flowers or fungi, or fallen trees or…the list is infinite.
 Those are just some examples but it doesn’t matter where you go, you will find subjects to fill your viewfinder if you really look.

-Close-up images of flowers are often better when made under overcast skies as the reduction in contrast suits the subject and enhances the colours.
+Close-up images of flowers are often better when made under overcast skies as the reduction in contrast suits the subject and enhances the colors.
 I carry a plastic sheet when expecting to do close-up work at ground level to make the job a little more comfortable.

 As the light level on grey days or in woods is sometimes a little low, you may want to use some fill-in flash to enhance your subject.
-If you can adjust the output of your flash gun, aim to produce a flash about two stops under the exposure setting of your camera which will produce a natural looking image.
+If you can, adjust the output of your flash gun; aim to produce a flash about two stops under the exposure setting of your camera, which will produce a natural looking image.
 I have been able to produce quite good results at times with a very basic flash gun by shooting through a couple of layers of a white handkerchief.
 Not very scientific but it has worked.
 But, do experiment with your equipment before you leave home!

-For the record, I do clear away distracting items, some grass for instance, and I have been known to introduce a greenish leaf from a few centimetres away on to a pile of autumn coloured leaves to provide some contrast.
+For the record, I do clear away distracting items, some grass for instance, and I have been known to introduce a greenish leaf from a few centimeters away on to a pile of autumn colored leaves to provide some contrast.
 But, if I can, I leave it as I found it.
 If I do make changes they are only minor.
 But, it’s your picture and your choice.